-We are in agreement that 4-H, FFA, Grange, and the Division of Fairs and Expositions will unite in an effort to support the ethical and humane treatment of all animals at fairs and expositions and in the production of a healthy and safe food supply.
-We also agree to reinforce the educational emphasis of competitive programs for plants and animals, and maintain the standards of integrity of all participants while attending endorsed fairs and expositions or other sponsored events.
+We are in agreement that 4-H, FFA, Grange, and CDFA Fairs and Expositions Branch will unite in an effort to support the ethical and humane treatment of all animals at fairs and expositions and in the production of a healthy and safe food supply.
+We also agree to reinforce the educational emphasis of competitive programs for plants, animals and maintain the standards of integrity of all participants while attending endorsed fairs and expositions or other sponsored events.

-This agreement becomes effective on July 1, 2005, and remains in effect indefinitely until modified or terminated by mutual consent.
+This agreement is effective on October 1, 2020 and remains in effect indefinitely until modified or terminated by mutual consent.